jaguarRiveroCisco/SecureProcessManager/README.md

 - **Install Debug**: Install the debug build.
 - **Install Release**: Install the release build.
 - **Install Debug-Coverage**: Install the debug-coverage build.
+- **Execute Tests Debug**: Execute tests for the debug build.
+- **Execute Tests Release**: Execute tests for the release build.
+- **Execute Tests Debug-Coverage**: Execute tests for the debug-coverage build.
+- **Execute Tests All**: Execute tests for all builds.
+- **Debug ProcessController**: Debug the ProcessController.

-##### NOTE: To use the script, simply run it and select the desired option from the menu.
-Alternatively it can be executed by passing the desired option as argument (type ./build.sh -h for help).
+**NOTE**: To use the script, simply run it and select the desired option from the menu. it can be executed by passing the desired option as an argument (type `./build.sh -h` for help).

 ## Building the Library and Executables

 The project builds a static library and two executables:

 - **Library**: `ProcessControllerLib`
-  - Contains common source files used across the application.
+  Contains common source files used across the application.

 - **Main Executable**: `ProcessController`
-  - The main application executable.
+  The main application executable.

 - **Test Executable**: `ProcessControllerTests`
-  - Contains test cases for various components of the application.
+  Contains test cases for various components of the application.

 ## Linking Libraries